12th Annual Project Healing Waters 2-Fly Tournament

-The 11th Annual PHWFF 2-Fly Tournament will be held at Rose River Farm in Syria, Virginia, on April 29 – 30, 2017.
-The tournament serves as the flagship fundraiser for PHWFF.
+The 12th Annual 2-Fly Tournament hosted by Project Healing Waters will be held at Rose River Farm in Syria, Virginia on April 28 – 29, 2018.
+The event is the flagship fundraiser for PHWFF, which provides support for the nation’s veterans.

 Read more in the press release below.